Tips for Flying with Children

 - Pack plenty of entertainment for the flight, including snacks, drinks, and activities.
 Bring far more than you think you'll need—you never know if you'll be delayed.

 - What to bring?
 Pack activities such as books, activity/coloring books, travel-sized board games, playing cards, and CD players.
-If your child has a portable video game system or LeapPadŽ, you will never appreciate it more.
+If your child has a portable video game system or electronic toys, you will never appreciate them more.
 (Be sure to charge it the night before!)

 - Prepare your child for the trip.
 Tell him what to expect at the airport and on the plane, and give him tips for how to behave.
 (When checking or screening baggage, reassure your child he will get his belongings back—something many kids worry about.)

 - Remind your child that it's illegal to make any kind of jokes about bombs.
-According to the FAA, even a child's jest can result in fines and delays.
+According to the The Federal Aviation Administration (FAA), even a child's jest can result in fines and delays.

 In the Airport